Pasifika-Web3-Tech-Hub/pasifika-fe/README.md

 ### RSK: Bitcoin Integration with Smart Contracts
 As a Bitcoin sidechain, RSK allows us to work with RBTC (Bitcoin on RSK) while leveraging the programmability of smart contracts.
 Our treasury was initially seeded with 27,281 RIF tokens received from the RSK Hactivator program, showcasing the real-world support this technology brings to Pacific innovation.

-### Arbitrum: Optimistic Rollups for Scalability
+### Arbitrum: Our Primary Network
-Arbitrum's optimistic rollup technology provides exceptional throughput capabilities and security inherited from Ethereum, expanding trading options available to Pacific Islanders through the Pasifika Exchange.
+Arbitrum was chosen as our primary blockchain infrastructure for its exceptional throughput capabilities, security inherited from Ethereum, and low transaction fees (crucial for Pacific Island users).
+Arbitrum's optimistic rollup technology expands trading options available to Pacific Islanders through the Pasifika Exchange while keeping costs accessible.

 ## Building the First Pacific Islands Exchange

 The technical architecture of our platform directly implements our community values through smart contracts and exchange functionality:

-- **Exchange Features**: Our platform offers token swapping, liquidity provision, and cross-chain trading capabilities specifically designed for Pacific Island users and their unique needs.
+- **Exchange Features**: Our platform offers token swapping, liquidity provision, and cross-chain bridging capabilities specifically designed for Pacific Island users and their unique needs.

+- **Cross-Chain Bridge**: We've integrated a Cross-Chain Bridge component that enables seamless token transfers between supported networks (Arbitrum, RootStock, and Linea) with an intuitive user interface and real-time token balance display.

+- **Multi-Network Support**: Users can easily switch between networks (Arbitrum, RootStock, Linea) with our network manager and view token balances across all supported chains.

 - **Tiered Membership System**: We've created a simplified 3-tier structure (Guest, Member, Node Operator) with graduated fee structures (1%, 0.5%, 0.25%) that reward deeper community involvement with reduced trading fees.